Several locations in Kanagawa Prefecture are very worthwhile for birding:

 If you want to see White-bellied Green Pigeon, Terugasaki is the best place to go.

-Early in the early morning on hot summer or early autumn days, flocks of these pigeons drop in at this site after flying 30–40 km from the Tanzawa mountains, which rise up behind Sagami Bay.
-Here, they land on small rocks offshore and drink their fill of seawater before heading back to the mountains.
+Early in the morning on hot summer or early autumn days, flocks of these pigeons drop in at this site after flying 30–40 km from the Tanzawa Mountains, which rise up behind Sagami Bay.
+At Oiso Beach, they land on small rocks offshore and drink their fill of seawater before heading back to the mountains.
 The best time to visit is from 06:00–10:00, and most of the action is over by late morning.

 The rocks are just metres offshore, so the birds are close and excellent views can be had.
 It is a popular spot for photographers -- some fantastic shots have been taken as the pigeons suddenly take off vertically in front of breaking waves.